ovh/venom/executors/ssh/README.md

 # Venom - Executor SSH

-Step for execute a script on remote server via SSH
+Step to execute a script on a remote server via SSH

 ## Input